olinjs/olinjs/lessons/02-express-templating/README.md

 Now let's see what the same app would look like using Express.

 ###package.json
 To start we'll set up a new application using `npm init`.
 This will ask you a series of questions that will populate your `package.json` file, you can use the defaults for all of them.
 The `package.json` file manages many things.
-If you publish your module on npm (like any of the modules which you `npm install` are published) this file will include the meta information about your module.
-We won't get into that much in this class, but that's why it seems like there are a lot of unnecessary fields.
+If you publish your module on npm (like any of the modules which you `npm install`) this file will include the meta information about your module.
+We won't be doing much of that in this class, but that's why it seems like there are a lot of unnecessary fields.
 The main purpose we will use the `package.json` for is dependency management.

 After you exit the init setup, run `npm install express --save`.
 If you check your `package.json` again, you'll see the following was added:
 ```javascript